ti-cortex-m4/demo-java-completablefuture/doc/article.md

 1. a _creating_ thread creates an incomplete future and adds computation handlers to it
-2. a _reading_ thread waits (in a blocking or non-blocking way) until the future is completed normally or exceptionally
+2. a _reading_ thread waits (in a blocking or non-blocking manner) until the future is completed normally or exceptionally
 3. a _completing_ thread completes the future and unblocks the _reading _thread

 Besides 5 methods implemented from the `Future` interface and 43 methods implemented from the `Future` interface, the `CompletableFuture` class additionally defines 30 public methods.
 These methods can be divided into five groups by their purpose: